anilbhatt1/Deep_Learning_EVA4_Phase1/S12_TinyImageNet_ResNet/README.md

 - Train ResNet18 on Tiny ImageNet dataset (70/30 split) for 50 Epoch with a Target of 50%+ Validation Accuracy.
-- Annotation of 50 images of dogs, finding the best total numbers of clusters.
-This is a precursor to prepare data for YOLO
+- Annotation of 50 images of dogs, JSON file corresponding to those annotations, details of JSON file fields
+- Finding the best total numbers of clusters for the annotations made.
+This is a precursor to prepare data for YOLO.